eoinlarkin/retro-pc/README.md

 ## Objectives

-The objective of the project was to build a fully functioning ecommerce website with a responsive design and Stripe integration.
-The site is styled as an online marketplace selling vitage computer hardware.
+The objective of the project was to build a fully functioning e-commerce website with a responsive design and Stripe integration.
+The site is styled as an online marketplace selling vintage computer hardware.

 ## Development

-An agile approach was used in the Developmet of the site.
+An agile approach was used in the development of the site.
 Development of the site was broken down into four distinct sprints as follows:

 - 01 - Initial Deployment
 - 02 - Development of Core Functionality